Welcome to Reception! We are 'St Mary's' class.

 Daily activities to complete with your child-

-In Maths we will be focusing on counting objects, actions and sounds, ordering and recognising numerals to 5, subitising (instantly recognise small quantities), singing counting songs and number rhymes and read stories that involve counting, comparing and ordering, one to one correspondence.
+In Maths we will be focusing on counting objects, actions and sounds, ordering and recognising numerals to 10, exploring numbers to 20, subitising (instantly recognise small quantities), singing counting songs and number rhymes and read stories that involve counting, comparing and ordering, one to one correspondence.
 We will be sorting and matching, creating patterns and finding them around us.

-For more detailed information on the phonics phases please see the Letters and Sounds website (https://www.letters-and-sounds.com/).
+For more detailed information on the phonics phases please see the Little Wandle website: https://www.littlewandlelettersandsounds.org.uk/ and click on the parents tab.
 We will be doing lots of mark making in a variety of contexts and for varied purposes, encouraging the use of the letter formation as we learn them.
 We will be working hard on our speaking and listening skills, having paired discussions with our 'talk partners', telling our news and sharing lots of stories and rhymes.
 We will be using the Tales Toolkit approach ( https://talestoolkit.com/) to support shared narratives and independent story telling.

 This term we will teach RSE, using the scheme Ten Ten - Life to the Full.
-Below is an overview of the lesson objectives your child will cover over the Autumn term.
+Below is an overview of the lesson objectives your child will cover over the Spring term.

 Me, My Body, My Health